godfreyosundwa254/Phase-1-Project/README.md

 Most fatal aviation accidents are concentrated within the United States, highlighting it as a primary region of concern in terms of incident frequency and severity.
 This trend can be attributed to the country’s high volume of air traffic, widespread use of private aircraft, and comprehensive reporting systems.
 On the map, larger circles represent higher fatality counts—some reaching up to 25 lives lost in a single incident.
-The spatial distribution reveals several high-density zones across the U.S., whereas other regions around the world appear with fewer incidents, likely due to a combination of lower aviation activity, underreporting, or limited access to detailed records.
+The spatial distribution reveals several high-density zones across the U.S., Whereas other regions around the world appear with fewer incidents, likely due to a combination of lower aviation activity, underreporting, or limited access to detailed records.
 These geographic insights emphasize the importance of focusing safety improvements and investment strategies in regions with historically higher incident rates.

 **Top 10 Aircraft With Few Incidents**